 Add onions to the peels and keep frying till the onions become translucent.

-Now add the potatoes and fry them for 5 minutes.
+Now add the potatoes and fry them for 5 minutes on high flame.

-Season the potatoes with salt and add other dry masala ingredients.
+Season the potatoes with salt and spices except amchur.

-Cook till the potatoes are done and serve with chapatti, parantha or rice.
+Reduce the heat and cook till the potatoes are done.
+Sprinkle and stir in the amchur and serve with chapatti, parantha or rice.